People

 Contact: Abigail.Sondrini@umassmed.edu

-Fred Choi - Research Associate
+Frederick "Fred" Choi - Research Associate

 Fred is a Research Associate who joined the Clayton lab in September 2023.
 He recently graduated from the University of Virginia, receiving his bachelor’s degree in biology and minor in computer sciences.
 During his time as an undergraduate, he spent a year in Professor Cedric Williams’s lab observing the learning behavior of laboratory rats in detecting target explosive odorants.
 His work in the Clayton lab will focus on identifying granzyme inhibitors that may be differentially expressed between CD4+ T cells and macrophages as well as continuing our project characterizing Mycobacterium tuberculosis-infected macrophage interactions with NK cells in the BSL-3.
 In his free time, he likes to play tennis, watch TV/movies, and occasionally cook.